-Fall is the perfect time to read these books about life in the forest & get out to explore!
+Summer and Fall are the perfect time to read these stories set in the woods & get out to explore!

 Another outstanding non-fiction read is One Small Place in a Tree!